Cyberwolfdev/windows-11-pro-free-website/README.md

 ## Note for users with unactivated Pro edition
 People which already have Pro, but not activated, can skip to [this step](https://gist.github.com/Minionguyjpro/d913b3931e844ad8ad9a758a4aca4b63#activating-windows-pro).
 ## I get a notification: ``Your Windows license will expire soon`` or something that way.
 What do i do?
 Don't worry.
-It will get renewed, if not then i will update this guide as soon as i can and make sure it is up-to-date so you can stay enjoy your free license. **For users which used this guide to activate with the first or second method and now get this message everytime, use the third method to activate it forever.**
+It will get renewed, if not then op will update this guide as soon as op can and make sure it is up-to-date so you can stay enjoy your free license. **For users which used this guide to activate with the first or second method and now get this message everytime, use the third method to activate it forever.**
 ## Getting started
 What you first need to do is open CMD (Command Prompt) as Administrator using this keyboard key: